 Most retail service providers are able to offer VoIP services bundled with their broadband plans.
 This puts price pressure on Spark’s service and means the market is competitive.

-Telecommunications Commissioner Stephen Gale says: “A small number of outstanding consumers that can access voice only lines are protected by a separate regulated price cap”.
+Telecommunications Commissioner Stephen Gale says: “A small number of outstanding consumers that can access voice-only lines are protected by a separately regulated price cap”.

 Spark sells voice services to ISPs and other service providers.
 Using Spark’s switches mean they don’t need to invest in their own infrastructure.
 However, Chorus and the other local fibre companies own alternative infrastructure that can do the job.
 There are also fixed wireless operators in the market.